-Management is responsible for the accompanying basic financial statements of the Delaware County Land Reutilization Corporation, which comprise the statements listed in the table of contents as of December 31, 2023 and for the fiscal year then ended, and the related notes to the financial statements in accordance with accounting principles generally accepted in the United States of America.
+Management is responsible for the accompanying basic financial statements of the Delaware County Land Reutilization Corporation, which comprise the statements listed in the table of contents as of December 31, 2020 and for the fiscal year then ended, and the related notes to the financial statements in accordance with accounting principles generally accepted in the United States of America.
 We have performed the compilation engagement in accordance with Statements on Standards for Accounting and Review Services promulgated by the Accounting and Review Services Committee of the AICPA.
 We did not audit or review the financial statements nor were we required to perform any procedures to verify the accuracy or completeness of the information provided by management.
 Accordingly, we do not express an opinion, a conclusion, nor provide any assurance on the financial statements.

-Accounting principles generally accepted in the United States of America require that the management's discussion and analysis and the schedules of net pension and other post-employment benefit assets and liabilities, and pension and other post-employment contributions listed in the table of contents be presented to supplement the basic financial statements.
-Such information is presented for purposes of additional analysis and, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting and for placing the basic financial statements in an appropriate operational, economic, or historical context.
+Accounting principles generally accepted in the United States of America require that the management's discussion and analysis, on pages 3 through 7 be presented to supplement the basic financial statements.
+Although this information is not a part of the basic financial statements, the Governmental Accounting Standards Board considers it essential to placing the basic financial statements in an appropriate operational, economic, or historical context.
 Such information is the responsibility of management.
-The required supplementary information was subject to our compilation engagement.
-We have not audited or reviewed the required supplementary information and do not express an opinion, a conclusion, nor provide any assurance on such information.
+The supplementary information was subject to our compilation engagement.
+We have not audited or reviewed the supplementary information and do not express an opinion, a conclusion, nor provide any form of assurance on such information.